 The total amount of disk space needed for your site is not a fixed amount, as it depends on your site.
 The base files for the core software take up about 100 MB on the web server.
 You will need more space if you install additional modules or themes, and you’ll also need space for media, backups, and other files generated by and uploaded to your site.
 The database also uses disk space, although that is typically not in the same area (and in some cases, not even on the same server) as that used by the site files.

-PHP 7.2 or higher.
+PHP 7.3 or a higher PHP 7 version.
 PHP must be set up with a minimum memory size of 64MB; if you are running multiple modules on your site or using memory-intensive PHP-based command-line tools (such as Composer), considerably more memory than that may be needed.

 Certain PHP extensions are also required; the exact list of required PHP extensions depends on how you install the core software and which modules you are using on your site.
 Generally, hosting service providers have installed all the PHP extensions you will need.
 If you are self-hosting or running your site on your local computer, you will get error messages during installation if any required PHP extensions are missing, and should be able to install them and continue.

 - Apache is the most commonly used web server.
 The core software will work on Apache 2.4.7 or higher hosted on UNIX/Linux, OS X, or Windows that have the Apache mod_rewrite module installed and enabled.
 The Apache VirtualHost configuration must contain the directive AllowOverride All to allow the .htaccess file to be used.

 - You can temporarily run a local demo site on your computer using just PHP, without installing web server software.